Latin American & Caribbean Studies

 Our 18 faculty members have diverse international and national backgrounds, and come from a variety of departments, including political science, history, modern languages, anthropology, visual arts and others.
 They have traveled and researched extensively in Latin America, resulting in a broad list of publications.

-In addition to enjoying small classes with professors who care about your success, you can round out your academic experience with study abroad in Argentina, either on a full term in Cordoba, Argentina (with Union faculty and students) and in São Paulo, Brazil (in conjunction with Hobart and William Smith Colleges), or on mini-terms based in Cuba and in Buenos Aires and Patagonia.
+In addition to enjoying small classes with professors who care about your success, you can round out your academic experience with study abroad in Argentina, either on a full term in Cordoba, Argentina (with Union faculty and students) and in São Paulo, Brazil (in conjunction with Hobart and William Smith Colleges), or on mini-terms based in Cuba and in Buenos Aires and Patagonia, Argentina (on alternate years).
 On each of these terms, a Union faculty member will accompany you.

 LACS majors get involved in a number of campus groups, including Círculo Estudiantil Latinoamericano (CELA), African and Latino Alliance of Students (ALAS), Spanish Club and the Spanish Language Table.
 The College regularly presents lectures, films, exhibits, and visits by Latin American writers, artists, and scholars.